 Hailing from the South Bronx, John Benton-Harris dreamed of being a pilot or a Method actor – then he discovered photography at age 14 and found his calling.
 “I quickly realised early on I could be all three as a photographer,” he says.

-“I remember one morning we were on the open field doing calisthenics.
+“I remember one morning we were on the on an open field doing calisthenics.
 It was a very hot day and the men took off their shirts.
 I was the only guy doing calisthenics with a camera bouncing up and down on my neck,” Benton-Harris recalls.

 Walking London 1965-1988 is out now on Café Royal Books.